Pad Thai: Authentic Thai Recipe! | The Woks of Life

 - 2 large shallots (thinly sliced; can substitute red onion)

-- 2 tablespoons preserved Chinese mustard stem (zha cai, rinsed in warm water and julienned, optional)
+- 2 tablespoons preserved Thai salted radish (preferred) or Chinese mustard stem (rinsed in warm water and julienned; optional — preserved salted radish is a product of Thailand; if you can't find it, zha cai, works well)

 - 3 large eggs (beaten, preferably at room temperature)